niclindb/Git-Mastery/README.md

 ## 🤝 Contributing

-We welcome contributions to GitGud!
+We welcome contributions to GitMastery!
 Whether you're fixing bugs, improving the documentation, or adding new features, please follow these steps:

 1. Fork the repository
 2. Create a new branch for your feature (`git checkout -b feature/amazing-feature`)